Janoi Donacien: Ipswich Town

-On 31 July he signed for Ipswich Town, initially on loan with a view to becoming a permanent deal once he received his new UK work permit.
+On 31 July 2018 Donacien signed for EFL Championship side Ipswich Town, initially on loan with a view to becoming a permanent deal once he received his new UK work permit.
 He made his debut for the club on the opening day of the 2018–19 season in a 2–2 draw with Blackburn Rovers.
-His transfer was made permanent in January 2019, signing a three-year contract.
-He made 11 appearances during his first season at Portman Road.
+All of his appearances during the early stages of the season came under Paul Hurst, however after Hurst was sacked in October and replaced by Paul Lambert, who had previously been the manager at Aston Villa during Donacien’s time at the club, he did not make a single appearance for Ipswich for the remainder of the season.
+His transfer to Ipswich was made permanent in January 2019, signing a three-year contract for a reported fee of £750,000.
+He made 11 appearances during his first season at Portman Road, before returning to former club Accrington Stanley on loan in January, with Ipswich ultimately suffering relegation to EFL League One during the season.